 i.
-How does the admissions system in your local authority area serve the interests of looked after children at normal points of admission?
+How well does the admissions system in your local authority area serve the interests of looked after children at normal points of admission?

 ii.
-How do the admissions systems in other local authority areas serve the interests of children looked after by your local authority at normal points of admission?
+How well do the admissions systems in other local authority areas serve the interests of children looked after by your local authority at normal points of admission?

 iii.
-How does your admissions system serve the interests of children who are looked after by other local authorities but educated in your area at normal points of admission?
+How well does your admissions system serve the interests of children who are looked after by other local authorities but educated in your area at normal points of admission?

 iv.
-How does the admissions system in your local authority area serve the interests of previously looked after children at normal points of admission?
+How well does the admissions system in your local authority area serve the interests of previously looked after children at normal points of admission?

+v.
 If you wish, please give examples of any good or poor practice or difficulties which exemplify your answers about the admission to schools of looked after and previously looked after children at normal points of admission:

-Our experienced and knowledgeable admissions team provide expert advice and guidance for Children in care, helping them navigate a complex system.
+Our experienced and knowledgeable admissions team provide expert advice and guidance for children in care, helping them navigate a complex system.

 Children in care and their families/carers continue to have a positive experience at normal points of admissions.
-The admissions team work collaboratively with social workers to ensure applications are submitted on time.

-This year 22 children in care were in the secondary transfer group and 21 received their first preference.
+The admissions team work collaboratively with social workers and the virtual school to ensure applications are submitted on time.
+This year 21 children in care were in the secondary transfer group and all received their first preference.